SimonCao1207/haloscope/README.md

 This is the source code accompanying the NeurIPS'24 spotlight [***HaloScope: Harnessing Unlabeled LLM Generations for Hallucination Detection***](https://arxiv.org/abs/2409.17504) by Xuefeng Du, Chaowei Xiao, and Yixuan Li

+## Additional notes

+I recently got some emails on the inconsistent results on TydiQA dataset.
+Here is my notice to you all!

+Thank you for the email!
+I did not know for sure what was happening.
+I have cleaned the code quite extensively from what I ran before the submission so there might be some pieces that are not proper in the current code.
+Since the code can produce very different results across different dataset splits and machines, so I suggest you tuning the following things in the code (from most important to least ones):

+- Check the generated answers to see whether they contain repetitions or unnecessary stuff and filter them.
+- In line 572 (https://github.com/deeplearning-wisc/haloscope/blob/4045fc23c568c2c7598124c6dca1dd021c7a447e/hal_det_llama.py#L572), you can also choose what is the maximal principal components you want to use to test on validation set, it is quite sensitive tbh.
+- The threshold and the metric for getting the gt labels (rather than 0.5).
+- The location to extract the embeddings.
+- Whether to use weighted scores.
+- Finally, the number of validation samples in the code.

+Thank you for the patience!
+Please also feel free to report the average results across multiple runs in your new experiments!
+We appreciate your additional efforts and interest in our work.

+Authors

 ## Ads

 Checkout our ICML'23 work [SCONE](https://proceedings.mlr.press/v202/bai23a/bai23a.pdf), ICLR'24 work [SAL](https://openreview.net/forum?id=jlEjB8MVGa) and a recent [preprint](https://arxiv.org/abs/2410.00296v1) on leveraging unlabeled data for OOD detection and VLM harmful prompt detection and if you are interested!

 ## Requirements